 It is responsible for:

-setting the Firm's equality, diversity and inclusion strategy
+setting the Firm's equity, diversity and inclusion strategy

 directing initiatives to fulfil that strategy